 How to make a forum

-Now that you know the benefits of adding a forum to your website, let’s discuss the steps you need to take to get started.
+Now that you know why you should consider forums while learning how to build a website, let’s discuss the steps you need to take to get started.
 Here’s how to create a forum:

 Choose a forum software